Moisture Control is the First Step to Mold Control

 Precautions & Limitations

-Vycor® Plus flashing is not compatible with flexible PVC.
+VYCOR® Plus flashing is not compatible with flexible PVC and high concentrations of resin (pitch).
 Contact window manufacturer for specific application instructions required when using a bituminous-based flashing.
 Certain metal window applications with integral nail fin may have specific limitations.

 For more information, check with your local GCP Applied Technologies technical sales representative.